rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default withClient;
 {{< /highlight >}}

-Rather than using the Consumer component directly in your React components, use it implicitly with a Higher-Order Component to expose the GraphQL client instance to the props.
+Rather than using the Consumer component directly in your React components, use it implicitly with a higher-order component to expose the GraphQL client instance to the props.
 By now you have implemented all the parts necessary to bridge the data layer to the view layer.
-You have a Provider component providing the GraphQL client instance for the whole React component tree, and a Higher-Order Component using the Consumer component to make the GraphQL client instance available to all React components interested in it.
+You have a Provider component providing the GraphQL client instance for the whole React component tree, and a higher-order component using the Consumer component to make the GraphQL client instance available to all React components interested in it.

 {{% chapter_header "Implementing the Query component in React" "react-query-component" %}}